 | Turbo S Leichtbau | $1M+ |

-In the USA, values trend higher for original, low-mileage cars with documentation.
-Porsche AG’s decision to limit production has only added to the car’s rarity and long-term appeal.
-In ROW markets, demand follows similar patterns, with factory aero kits or rare series cars commanding a premium.
+Values trend higher for original, low-mileage cars with documentation.
+Porsche’s decision to limit production has only added to each car’s rarity and long-term appeal, and factory aero kits or rare series cars command a further premium when they reach the market.

 Fun Facts

-- Many vehicles were modified by RUF, Gemballa, or Strosek during the years they were sold through dealers.
+- Many cars were modified by RUF, Gemballa, or Strosek during the years they were sold through dealers.

-- The Turbo was the last hand-assembled 911 before modernized production methods took over.
+- The 964 Turbo was the last hand-assembled 911 Turbo before modernized production methods took over.

 Frequently Asked Questions (FAQs)